 I have been fascinated with the book Quit: The Power of Knowing When to Walk Away by Annie Duke.
-You can find an insightful interview with Annie Duke about the book here.
+You can find an insightful interview with Annie Duke about the book here and the Books Applied Podcast episode on the book is .
 It is clear to me now that great leaders need to be good at quitting.

 Annie Duke says that when we’re ruminating on a stressful situation, we’re wasting energy and should have quit that thing.
 How many of us have spent time wrestling with the decision to stop doing something, quit working with someone, or stop pursuing a goal?
 I know I have.

 Annie is clear that quitting doesn’t just apply to a specific project or relationship but also to the status quo.
 We are choosing to maintain the current state of things the same way we could choose a different path.
 You can quit the status quo!

 I’ve worked with many leaders who need to quit tolerating crap behavior that is burdening their team and limiting goal attainment.

 Managing work relationships can be stressful for leaders, and doing nothing seems like it saves energy, but defaulting to the status quo in every case, cultivates team toxicity.

 Usually, working with a teammate to change their unhelpful behavior is an excellent first step toward quitting a toxic-leaning status quo.
 Coaching leaders to have those behavior-changing conversations is a straightforward process.
 Motivating leaders to take action and actually have those conversations can be more difficult.